ivandotv/graphql-no-alias/README.md

 ### Using the directive

-There are two parts, a `directive` that needs to be added to the `schema`, and a validation function that needs to be added to the `GraphQl` `validationRules` array.
+There are two parts, a `@noAlias` directive that needs to be added to the `schema`, and a validation function that needs to be added to the GraphQL server `validationRules` array.
+In the example that follows `hello` query will be allowed 2 calls per request, while all the mutations will be limited to 1 call per mutation by setting the `@noAlias` directive directly on the `Mutation` type.

 ```js
 const express = require('express')